Stoned driving is up in Colorado, report says, but reliable statistics still elusive | SummitDaily.com

 And while Colorado’s legal limit for impairment is 5 nanograms per milliliter of blood, the accuracy of that measure for determining impairment is disputed.

-“The available evidence does not support the development of an impairment threshold for THC which would be analogous to that for alcohol,” he said, explaining that while a blood alcohol content of 0.08 is firmly associated with four times greater risk of crashing, similar data for THC isn’t yet available.
+“The available evidence does not support the development of an impairment threshold for THC which would be analogous to that for alcohol,” said Jeff Michael, with the National Highway Traffic Safety Administration.
+He explained that while a blood alcohol content of 0.08 is firmly associated with four times greater risk of crashing, similar data for THC isn’t yet available.

 “Overall, it’s a relatively arbitrary number,” said Tvert.
 “It’s based on various studies, but they just wanted to get a number.”